kevinpalm/red_hat_customers/report.md

 * The training and testing sets have a lesser similarity between people date, but which grows more similar each progressive year.

+I think a reasonable hypothesis concerning the dates is that the activity date pertains to the date of the actual activity, and the people date pertains to some significant event that every person has.
+An example of what the people date might be could be the date that they signed up for an account on the website, or the date that they first contacted Red Hat.